arcusmaximus/TrRebootModTools/Documentation.md

   (Previous modding tools have referred to resources as "sections," which is also what the games call them internally.
   However, this page will refer to them as "resources" for simplicity's sake.)

-  If two archives contain the same file, the archive with the highest version number in its .nfo takes precedence.
+  If two archives contain the same resource or file, the archive with the highest version number in its .nfo takes precedence.
   This makes it possible to mod the game by creating new archives rather than modifying existing ones.
-The exception is TR2013, which doesn't have .nfo files: in this case, the mod manager automatically creates a backup of patch2.000.tiger, then replaces it by a modded one.
+The exception is TR2013, which doesn't have .nfo files: in this case, the mod manager automatically creates a backup of patch2.000.tiger (or jcontent.000.tiger for Japanese players), then replaces it by a modded one.

 - **.drm**